Rep2/in2iOSPlayground/Chapter 2: Swift.md

 Continue with [Integers](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID317) and read up to [Type Aliases](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID327).

-When done you should be able to answer these questions.

   - Name Swift numeric types.
   - What is type safety and how is it represented in Swift?
   - What is type inference?